wasasawa/moseiik/Readme.md

-# Running the tests
+# Integration tests

-The moseiik_test_images folder should be in this project directory to use the integration test
+To execute the integration tests, the moseiik_test_images folder should be in this directory, check path in /tests/temp.rs

 # Projet Qualité Logiciel